skandix/newspaper_scraper/README.md

 # newspaper_scraper
-Scriping any newspaper with help of RSS feed
+Scraping any newspaper with help of RSS feed

 ###scraper.py
-Older version which does not benefit threading, which also means longer execution time for a set of urls.
+Older version which does not benefit threading, which also means longer execution time for a set of URLs.
-Use this version if you have bellow around 100 urls.
+Use this version if you don't care about speed, but CPU load.
+*Benchmark (22 urls): 18.4719998837 s

 ####scraper_threaded.py
 Using threads to split work.
-Faster execution time.
-Recomended.
+Faster execution time, but more CPU load.
+Recommended.
+*Benchmark (22 urls): 6.63800001144 s